-Use the multi-selector to select an album and then press the ® button to play back images in the selected album
+Use the multi-selector to select an album and then press the ® button to play back the images that have been added to the selected album

-- The following operations are available from the album selection screen. - MENU button: Changes the albums icon (their colors and shapes) (6-66). - m button: Deletes all images in the selected album. - When viewing images in full-frame playback mode or thumbnail playback mode, press the MENU button to select a feature from the favorite pictures menu $(\Box \Box 67).$
+- The following operations are available from the album selection screen. - MENU button: Changes the album icon (��6). - m button: Deletes all images in the selected album - When viewing images in full-frame playback mode or thumbnail playback mode, press the MENU button to select a feature from the favorite pictures menu $(\Box 171).$